Portiloop/portiloop-training/README.md

 - unzip the `datasets.zip` file and paste its content under `Portiloop>Software>dataset`
 - unzip the `experiments.zip` file and paste its content under `Portiloop>Software>experiments`

-### Inference / Portiloop simulation:
+### Offline inference / simulation:
-The `simulate_Portiloop_1_input_classification.ipynb` [notebook](https://github.com/nicolasvalenchon/Portiloop/blob/main/notebooks/simulate_Portiloop_1_input_classification.ipynb) enables stimulating the Portiloop system with and perform inference.
+The `simulate_Portiloop_1_input_classification.ipynb` [notebook](https://github.com/nicolasvalenchon/Portiloop/blob/main/notebooks/simulate_Portiloop_1_input_classification.ipynb) enables stimulating the Portiloop system and perform inference.
 This notebook can be executed with `jupyter notebook`.

 ### Training:
+Functions used for training are defined in python under the `Software` folder.
-We provide the bash scripts examples for `slurm` to train the model on HPC systems.
+We provide bash scripts examples for `SLURM` to train the model on HPC systems.
 Adapt these scripts to your configuration.
+Your training curves can be visualized in real time easily using [wandb](https://wandb.ai/portiloop) (the code is ready, you may adapt it to your project name and entity).

+### Hardware implementation:
+The current hardware implementation (pynq FPGA with Vivado / Vivado HLS) is provided under the `Hardware` folder.